RahmaHaouas/talentmatch-ai/README.md

 **TalentMatch AI** is a production-grade semantic matching platform built around three core ideas:

-1. **Semantic retrieval** — CVs and job descriptions are embedded into a shared vector space using Sentence Transformers, enabling meaning-aware matching (not keyword-based).
+1. **Semantic retrieval**: CVs and job descriptions are embedded into a shared vector space using Sentence Transformers, enabling meaning-aware matching (not keyword-based).
-2. **Hybrid scoring** — A weighted pipeline combining cosine similarity, rule-based skill overlap, and experience calibration produces an explainable fit score.
+2. **Hybrid scoring**: A weighted pipeline combining cosine similarity, rule-based skill overlap, and experience calibration produces an explainable fit score.
-3. **Separation of concerns** — A **BFF (Backend-For-Frontend) Node.js gateway** handles auth, sessions, and orchestration, while a dedicated **Python FastAPI microservice** owns all ML inference.
+3. **Separation of concerns**: A **BFF (Backend-For-Frontend) Node.js gateway** handles auth, sessions, and orchestration, while a dedicated **Python FastAPI microservice** owns all ML inference.
 This mirrors how real enterprise AI teams ship systems.

 The project was designed to demonstrate junior-to-mid level AI engineering depth across NLP, system design, security, and DevOps.